 Through song and her melodious voice, Tina Turner, asked the timeless question “What’s love got to do with it?”
-And it fast became the anthem for unrequited love, broken hearts, and for those who were jaded; it validated their reason for not being vulnerable.
+It quickly became the anthem for unrequited love, broken hearts, and for those who were jaded.
+It validated their reason for not being vulnerable.

-You and I know that love has everything to do with it – another timeless phrase also rings true – love makes the world go round.
+You and I know that love has everything to do with it.
+And another timeless phrase also rings true – love makes the world go round.

-Valentine’s Day is one of the most celebrated holidays of modern times and even though I am not a relationship expert, I’m tapping into my years of being in relationships, and observing those around me to share some ways on how you can have self-confidence in your romantic relationship.
+Valentine’s Day is one of the most celebrated holidays of modern times.
+Even though I’m not a relationship expert, I’m tapping into my own relationship experience, and the relationships of those around me, to share some ways on how you can have self-confidence in your romantic relationship.

 Self-love is the foundation of all love –

-All love begins with self-love: a favorite topic of mine on my blog http://www.adaliaconfidenceandsuccessblog.
-If you don’t love yourself, take steps to fall in love with yourself, you’ll have the confidence to love and accept love.
+All love begins with self-love.
+If you don’t love yourself, take steps to fall in love with yourself today.
+This will give you the confidence to give love and accept love.